Resources for Providers

 Polaris: Polaris uses data-driven strategies to prevent and disrupt human trafficking, a $150 billion industry that robs 25 million people around the world of their freedom.

 This site is dedicated to the girls and women currently struggling to leave the Life, to those who have successfully done so despite enormous challenges, and to their loved ones, advocates and dedicated service providers.
 The Life Story seeks to elevate the experiences and voices of those in the sex trade while providing the solutions they need.
 To accomplish this, we draw upon the lived experience, leadership, wisdom and courage of these remarkable women.
 The Life Story films also share the experiences of allies who work in partnership with girls and women who have experienced commercial sexual exploitation.

 The Northwest Addiction Technology Transfer Center (NWATTC) provides services to develop and strengthen the substance use disorder treatment and recovery workforce in Alaska, Idaho, Oregon, and Washington.

-Located at the University of Washington’s Alcohol & Drug Abuse Institute, the NWATTC seeks to accelerate community-based implementation of evidence-based practices (EBPs) for treatment and recovery by: Sponsoring training online and in-person to enhance clinical knowledge and skills, and adoption of EBPs, Providing intensive technical assistance to support systems change and organizational efforts to implement EBPs, Offering consultation for systems-level change in the emerging new landscape for behavioral health care, Disseminating science-based information on EBPs, cultural competence, and more.
+Located at the University of Washington’s Alcohol & Drug Abuse Institute, the center seeks to accelerate community-based implementation of evidence-based practices (EBPs) for treatment and recovery by; sponsoring training online and in-person to enhance clinical knowledge and skills; and adoption of EBPs; providing intensive technical assistance to support systems change and organizational efforts to implement EBPs; offering consultation for systems-level change in the emerging new landscape for behavioral health care; disseminating science-based information on EBPs, cultural competence, and more.